TheHive-Project/TheHiveDocs/TheHive4/Installation/Install_rpm.md

 ### Install from repository

-- Add the Apache repository of Cassandra to `/etc/yum.repos.d/cassandra.repo`
+- Add the Apache repository of Cassandra by creating and editing `/etc/yum.repos.d/cassandra.repo`

 ```bash
 [cassandra]